Japanese History Digest

 Kofun period

-The Kofun period, following the Yayoi period, saw the active construction of various types of kofun tombs across the Japanese archipelago, including keyhole-shaped tombs.
-It is believed to have lasted from roughly the mid-3rd century to the end of the 6th century.
-During this period, huge keyhole-shaped tombs appeared in the Yamato region, centered around Nara Prefecture, and spread throughout the country.
-The size and shape of a kofun tomb indicate the status and power of its entombed occupant, with examples such as the Daisen Tomb (the tomb of Emperor Nintoku) and the Hashihaka Tomb being particularly notable.
+The Kofun period, following the Yayoi period, saw the active construction of large kofun tombs known as keyhole-shaped tumuli throughout the Japanese archipelago.
+The Hashihaka Tomb, constructed in the mid-3rd century, is considered the beginning of the Kofun period, and is generally considered to have continued until the early 7th century.
+Around this time, large kofun tombs were built in the Kinai region, centered around Nara Prefecture, and this culture spread throughout the country.
+The size and shape of kofun tombs indicate the status and power of the person buried there, with examples such as the Daisen Tomb (also known as the Mausoleum of Emperor Nintoku) and the Hashihaka Tomb.
+However, the name of the person buried there has not been confirmed.

-The Iwai Rebellion occurred in Tsukushi Province (present-day Fukuoka Prefecture) in the first half of the 6th century.
+In the first half of the 6th century, the Iwai Rebellion broke out in Tsukushi Province (around present-day Dazaifu, Fukuoka Prefecture).
 In 527, Tsukushi no Kimi Iwai rebelled in opposition to the Yamato government's military expedition to the Korean Peninsula.
-The rebellion was suppressed the following year by Yamato imperial forces.
-This incident demonstrates the continued strength of local clans and the expansion of the Yamato government's control.
+The following year, it was suppressed by Yamato government forces.
+This event demonstrates the continued strength of local clans and the fact that the Yamato government was steadily establishing nationwide control.

-Buddhism was also introduced to Japan during the late Kofun period.
-The Jōgū Shōtoku Hōō Tei-setsu records it as 538, while the Nihon Shoki records it as 552, but academic opinion is divided.
-It is believed that King Seong of Baekje presented Emperor Kinmei with a Buddhist statue and sutras, sparking a debate between the Soga and Mononobe clans over the acceptance of Buddhism.
-Ultimately, Soga no Umako emerged victorious, and Buddhism became firmly established in Japanese society.
-Furthermore, towards the end of the period, conflicts within the government intensified, culminating in the assassination of Emperor Sushun by Soga no Umako in 592.
-This was the only confirmed assassination of an emperor in Japanese history, and was an event symbolizing the expansion of the Soga clan's power and the political turmoil.
+During the late Kofun period, Buddhism was introduced to Japan.
+The Jogū Shōtoku Hōō Tei-setsu records it as 538, while the Nihon Shoki records it as 552.
+While academics are divided on the year of its introduction, the current theory is that 538 is the most widely accepted.
+It is believed to have been triggered by King Seongmyeong of Baekje presenting Emperor Kinmei with a Buddhist statue and sutras.
+A dispute arose between the Soga and Mononobe clans over the acceptance of Buddhism, with Soga no Umako ultimately winning and allowing Buddhism to take root.
+Toward the end of the period, conflict within the government intensified, and in 592 Emperor Sushun was assassinated by Soga no Umako.
+This is the only case of an emperor assassination confirmed by historical documents, and is an event symbolizing the Soga clan's growing power and the destabilization of political affairs.

 Timeline of the Kofun period